 SAP Analytics Cloud (SAC) is a very powerful tool for analyzing data and determining the current state of your business as well as for looking at the past for patterns.
 However, a successful business must always plan for the future and measure actual data against its plans.
 SAC planning module can easily consume SAP and non-SAP data and create a consolidated report for planning and forecasting.
 Many of our customers use this functionality for consolidating sales and financial planning and forecasting.

-- Create a Model
+- Create a Planning Model

 - Enable the planning functionality